 Once upon a time, it didn’t matter if you had a mobile-friendly site, but those days are far in the past.
-Today, a mobile-friendly design isn’t a just a good idea; it’s a necessity.
+Today, a mobile-friendly design isn’t just a good idea; it’s a necessity.

-Mobile first indexing means that Google is going to crawl and analyze mobile sites before heading to those that aren’t mobile friendly.
+Mobile-first indexing means that Google is going to crawl and analyze mobile sites before heading to those that aren’t mobile-friendly.
 If you don’t have a mobile-friendly web design, expect to be left in the dust.

 The user experience is another huge deal to Google, and mobile accessibility is a significant player in this.
 Mobile design is so important that 57% of users say that wouldn’t recommend a business with a poorly designed mobile site.

 The solution?
 Jump on the mobile bandwagon right now.
-Invest in responsive design that allows your website to be accessed and viewed seamlessly across any device, including mobile.
+Invest in a responsive design that allows your website to be accessed and viewed seamlessly across any device, including mobile.